Discord: Digital distribution

-Developer tools
+Developer tools and bots

 In December 2016, the company introduced its GameBridge API, which allows game developers to directly integrate with Discord within games.

-In December 2017, Discord added a software development kit that allows developers to integrate their games with the service, called "rich presence".
+In December 2017, Discord added a software development kit (SDK) that allows developers to integrate their games with the service, called "rich presence".
 This integration is commonly used to allow players to join each other's games through Discord or to display information about a player's game progression in their Discord profile.

-Discord also provides tools for users to create their own bots.
-There are tools such as discord.js that allow bot developers to interact with the Discord API to control their bot.

-Documentation for the Discord API is hosted on GitHub and formatted to be displayed on their website.
+Bots are community-made tools to automate tasks.
+When installed by server owners, they may aid in moderation, host mini games, and perform myriad of other automated tasks.
+As of 2021, there are around 430,000 total bots active in estimated 30% of all servers.
+Discord provides official bot APIs which allow custom elements such as dropdowns and buttons.
+In spring 2022, Discord released an official "app directory" where server owners can add bots to their servers in-Discord.
+The Verge described bots as an "important part of Discord".

+A Social SDK was released in March 2025 which will allow games to incorporate Discord's social features into games and assist with providing in-game communications between Discord and non-Discord users.

 Unofficial extensions

-While Discord's terms of service prohibit modifying the app, its community has done so anyway.
-BetterDiscord, for example, has created an open-source desktop modification that allows various plugins to be installed.
-These plugins augment existing functionalities or add additional ones that are not offered by Discord.
-One plugin, for example, allows its users to apply custom skins for free; another plugin allows increasing the volume of a voice-call participant beyond the default.
+Although Discord disallows modifications, many unofficial extensions have been created.
+Among these is BetterDiscord, is an open-source desktop modification that allows various plugins to be installed.
+These plugins augment existing functionality or add features that are not offered by Discord.
+One plugin, for example, allows its users to apply custom themes for free; another plugin allows increasing the volume of a voice-call participant beyond the default.
 BetterDiscord has generally been well-received, though PC Gamer has said it is prone to crashes and bugs.
-According to BetterDiscord's developers, users of the modification are not at risk of being sanctioned by Discord so long as they do not use additional modifications that further violate the terms of service.
+According to BetterDiscord's developers, users of the modification are not at risk of being sanctioned by Discord so long as they do not use additional modifications that violate Discord's terms of service.

 Infrastructure

 Discord is a persistent group chat software, based on an eventually consistent database architecture.

-Discord uses the metaphors of servers and channels similar to Internet Relay Chat even though these servers do not map to traditional hardware or virtual servers.
-They are instead database entities in Discord's servers.
+Discord was originally built on MongoDB.
+The infrastructure was migrated to Apache Cassandra when the platform reached a billion messages, then later migrated to ScyllaDB when it reached a trillion messages.

 The desktop, web, and iOS apps use React, using React Native on iOS/iPadOS.
 The Android app was originally written natively, but now shares code with the iOS app.
-The desktop client is built on the Electron framework using web technologies, which allows it to be multi-platform and operate as an installed application on personal computers.
+The desktop client is built on the Electron software framework using web technologies, which allows it to be multi-platform and operate as an installed application on personal computers.

 The software is supported by Google Cloud Platform's infrastructure in more than thirty data centres located in thirteen regions to keep latency with clients low.

-Discord uses the Opus audio format, which is low latency and designed to compress speech.
+For its WebRTC transport of voice and video, it uses dedicated server infrastructure from Datapacket.

 In July 2020, Discord added noise suppression into its mobile app using the Krisp audio-filtering technology.

 Discord's backend is written mostly in Elixir and Python, as well as Rust, Go, and C++.